Chad Culp

-Chad Culp (born February 5, 1982 in Arthur, Ontario) is an assistant coach for the Halifax Thunderbirds of the National Lacrosse League (NLL) and former professional Canadian lacrosse player.
+Chad Culp (born February 5, 1982, in Arthur, Ontario) is a Canadian lacrosse coach and former player currently serving an assistant coach for the Halifax Thunderbirds of the National Lacrosse League (NLL).
 He has played for the Buffalo Bandits, Minnesota Swarm New England Black Wolves, Colorado Mammoth, Arizona Sting, and New York Saints.

 Chad got married in 2010 in Barrie.
 He and his wife have a daughter and a son.